The Association for Animal Welfare Advancement Learning Center

 This session is part of the Shelter Medicine series, a collaboration between the Association of Shelter Veterinarians and The Association for Animal Welfare Advancement.

-This recorded program has been submitted to RACE for CE approval.
-The live program is approved for:
+This live and recorded program has been approved for:

 - 1 Certified Animal Welfare Administrator continuing education credit